• Home

 Want a full cost analysis?
 Read our detailed Is Disney Cruise Singapore Worth It?
 Honest Cost vs Experience Breakdown.

-Practical Tips Before You Board (Updated April 2026)
+Practical Tips Before You Board (Updated June 2026)

 Budget beyond the fare.
-A realistic all-in budget for a family of four on a 3-night Inside Stateroom: fare (~US$1,300–1,500) + gratuities (~US$192) + Wi-Fi (US$50–150) + 1 specialty dinner (US$50–80) + drinks and souvenirs (US$100–200).
-Total: roughly US$1,700–2,100.
+A realistic all-in for a family of four on a 3-night Inside Stateroom: fare (~US$1,300–1,500) + gratuities (~US$192) + Wi-Fi if needed (US$50–150) + one specialty dinner (US$50–80) + drinks, souvenirs and incidentals (US$150–300) + occasional room-service deliveries with the new fee (US$10–25).
+Total: roughly US$1,800–2,250.
+For a 4-night sailing add about 30%.

 Category